 You will need to clean your dentures daily.
 Rinsing your dentures after you eat will help maintain them.
 Use a soft-bristled brush and a nonabrasive denture cleanser to brush your dentures.

 How can I stop dentures from slipping?

-Strategically placed dental implants can be used to anchor your dentures or partials securely.
 The added support from a few dental implants can make a huge difference in the fit and comfort of your dental appliance.
-If you have removable dentures and are tired of messy adhesives, call our office to receive implant-secured denture treatment.
+If you have removable dentures and dislike using messy adhesives, call our office to receive implant-secured denture treatment.